melodyyin/melodyyin.github.io/_posts/2015-08-30-statscapades.md

 ---

 ###This is where I will be keeping a list of the statscapades I have embarked on!
-There are many things I don't know.
+There are many things I am curious about.
 If I encounter something new and interesting, I will try it, document my experiences and publish them here.
-All code is shown so you can follow along if the concept is unfamiliar to you too, or you can send me suggestions for improvement/revision (email at the bottom) if you are an expert.
+All code is shown so you can follow along if the concept is unfamiliar to you, or you can send me suggestions for improvement/revision (email at the bottom) if you are an expert.
 I'm very much #teamlearning!

 * Exploratory Analysis with dplyr, ggplot2
 * K-Nearest Neighbors